Alps series names and model numbers

 - KED and KEH (elastic contact types, formerly known as “integrated domes”)

 - KFF (vertical plate spring)

 SCK series is a keyboard switch related to KBB/KCC.
 This seemingly anomalous series name is not as unexpected as it would seem.
 The Roland MC-4 internal ten-key pad board (with KEH series switches) has assembly number KEH4A006, which is identical in format to SCH5A031, the original assembly number of the Alps AKB-3420 before it was revised to KCCAA902.
 That would put Alps KCC/KBB switches in SCH series, bringing it directly in line with SCK series (with H and K being notably close alphabetically).
 This however muddies the already confusing KBB/KCC quandary even further.

 One consideration is that, as “K” seems to be associated with “TACT” switches, “S” may have denoted data entry types.
 It seems that this distinction was removed at some stage, with data entry keyboard switches being brought into the K family.

-However, there is also contradictory information.
-While the Alps PCB codes for the AKB-3420 and Monroe 2805 are CH54141C and CH34180A respectively, the PCB code for the Olympia CD 102 is also a CH code (something like CH34136B, but it is impossible to read in the photos) and that keypad uses Alps spring bridge switches instead of (S)KCC.
+However, there is also potentially information.
+While the Alps PCB codes for the AKB-3420 and Monroe 2805 are CH54141C and CH34180A respectively, the PCB code for the Olympia CD 102 could also be a CH code (something like CH34136B) and that keypad uses Alps spring bridge switches instead of (S)KCC.
 However, there are other possibilities, including “CN” and “CK”.
 If it were to say “CH”, then this would indicate that “CH” is a non-series-specific code, akin to “12K”, yet at the same time, the correspondence between SCH5A031 and KEH4A006 is clear.